Location icon symbolizing a map pin or geographic marker.

 Why Electric Trucks Matter for Modern Logistics

-The economics driving light EV adoption now extend to heavy trucks.
+The economics driving light EV adoption, in the form of light passenger and commercial two, three, and four-wheelers, now extend to heavy trucks.
 Diesel accounts for a significant portion of operating expenses in medium- and long-haul fleets.
-Switching to electricity can stabilize fuel costs and reduce maintenance.
-Beyond cost, EV trucks reduce local emissions, improve driver comfort, and align with future low-emission regulations and green procurement standards.
+Switching to electricity can almost immediately stabilize fuel costs and cut maintenance.
+Beyond cost, EV trucks reduce local emissions in cities, improve driver comfort with less vibration and noise, and position fleets for future low-emission zones and procurement preferences from large shippers.

 Battery & Powertrain Advances Driving Heavy Duty EV Truck Adoption